EASS-HIT-PART-A-2024-CLASS-IV/recipe-app/README.md

 ## Features

-This application integrates with the Spoonacular API, allowing you to search for recipes based on ingredients and much more.
+This application integrates with the [Spoonacular API](https://spoonacular.com/).
 With Recipe App, you can:

 1. **Search for recipes** by providing a list of ingredients.
 2. **Get detailed instructions** for preparing each recipe you find.
 3. **Manage your recipes** by adding them to your favorites list for easy access later.

+All within an advanced UI built with React.js for the best user experience.

 ## Getting Started